We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Now that your floors look like new, maintain them by placing rugs at entry doors to prevent dirt from being tracked inside.
 If your kitchen has wood flooring, also place a rug at the sink to catch stray drops of water.

 Stick to a regular cleaning routine, vacuuming weekly and giving the floors a deep clean monthly.
 Skip any homemade cleaning solutions that include diluted vinegar or ammonia on wood floors—all they’ll do is dull a surface-finished floor.
-Instead, for a better all-natural approach, check out our homemade wood floor cleaner, which features castile soap.
+Instead, for an all-natural approach, make a homemade wood floor cleaner, which features castile soap.

 These measures will go a way to make preserve your wood floor’s shine.
 You may still want to repeat the polishing process a few times annually, as needed, but don’t exceed four applications per year.